Name and Address Segments (NM1

 means “Receiver”.
 Similarly, 85

 in the previous example stands for “Billing Provider”.
-“Code” fields or qualifiers fields are frequently used in EDI to provide context or to make a segment more specific.
+“Code” fields or qualifier fields are frequently used in EDI to provide context or to make a segment more specific.

 Subscriber’s or Patient’s Name and Demographics